-Federrath 2015).
-However, at the beginning of gravitational collapse, thermal support is expected to be negligible.
+Theoretical models and simulations predict that the number, the size, the mass, and the spatial distribution of the fragments depend strongly on which of the main competitors of gravity is dominant.
+The main physical mechanisms that oppose gravity during collapse are: thermal pressure, intrinsic turbulence, protostellar feedback (such as outflows or expanding $H{\rm II}$ regions), and magnetic pressure (e.g. Krumholz 2006, Hennebelle et al. 2011, Federrath et al. 2015).
+However, at the beginning of the gravitational collapse, the thermal support is expected to be negligible.
 Mechanical feedback from nascent protostellar objects through outflows and jets, expected to be launched early in the evolution of protostars (Krumholz et al. 2014), can affect the earliest phases of the fragmentation process (Federrath et al. 2014), especially from newly born massive objects.
 Other feedback such as powerful stellar winds or expanding HII regions are expected to appear only in evolved stages and should not influence early fragmentation (Bate 2009).
 Therefore, the fragmentation at the earliest stages is influenced mainly by magnetic support, intrinsic turbulence, and protostellar feedback.
-However, in objects without observational evidence of protostellar outflows, the contribution of protostar feedback to fragmentation should not dominate, and the fragment population should mostly be due to the competition between magnetic field and intrinsic turbulence.
-In this respect, Commercon et al. (2011) have shown that if the magnetic support dominates the dynamical evolution, only one (or a few) fragment(s) surrounded by a nonfragmenting envelope are expected, while many small fragments with mass of the order of $\sim 0.1-1~M{\odot}$ separated by projected distances of ~100-1000 au are predicted if the magnetic support is weak.
+However, in objects with no observational evidence of protostellar outflows, the contribution of protostar feedback to fragmentation should not dominate, and the fragment population should be mostly due to the competition between magnetic field and intrinsic turbulence.
+In this respect, Commerçon et al. (2011) have shown that if the magnetic support dominates the dynamical evolution, only one (or few) fragments surrounded by a non-fragmenting envelope are expected, while many small fragments with mass of the order of $\sim 0.1 - 1~M{\odot}$ separated by projected distances of $\sim 100 - 1000$ au are foreseen if the magnetic support is weak.

-An understanding of the formation of massive stars and rich clusters thus requires observational studies of massive dense cores in a very early stage of evolution, with both sensitivity and angular resolution appropriate to detecting and resolving the smallest fragments predicted by the simulations.
-Surveys of massive dense clumps with adequate resolution (of the order of $\simeq 0.1-1''$, corresponding to $\sim 100-1000$ au at 1 kpc) and sensitivity (of the order of $\approx 0.1 M{\odot}$) reveal either a few fragments (e.g. Bontemps et al. 2010; Longmore et al. 2011; Palau et al. 2013; Csengeri et al. 2017) or structures with many (ten or more) fragments (e.g. Zhang et al. 2015; Rathborne et al. 2015; Henshaw et al. 2017; Cyganowski et al. 2017; Palau et al. 2018).
-In regions with many fragments, the interpretation of existing studies is very complex: in some cases, the properties of the fragments do not seem consistent with a pure gravo-turbulent scenario (e.g. Zhang et al. 2015), but in others, they can be explained with a pure thermal Jeans fragmentation (Palau et al. 2015, 2018), or they seem to belong to complex sub-structures that are difficult to explain with simple theoretical models (e.g. Henshaw et al. 2017; Cyganowski et al. 2017).
-These results indicate that non-thermal forms of energy could play a relevant role in regulating the fragmentation at these small scales, but overall, no firm conclusions can be derived to date.
+An understanding of the formation of massive stars and rich clusters thus requires observational studies of massive dense cores in a very early stage of evolution, with both sensitivity and angular resolution appropriate to detect and resolve the smallest fragments predicted by the simulations.
+Surveys of massive dense clumps with adequate resolution (of the order of $\simeq 0.1 - 1$ ", corresponding to $\sim 100 - 1000$ au at 1 kpc) and sensitivity (of the order of $\simeq 0.1~M{\odot}$) reveal either a few fragments (e.g. Bontemps et al. 2010, Longmore et al. 2011, Palau et al. 2013, Csengeri et al. 2017), or structures with large (ten or more) number of fragments (e.g. Zhang et al. 2015, Rathborne et al. 2015, Palau et al. 2017, Henshaw et al. 2017, Cyganowski et al. 2017).
+In regions with many fragments, the interpretation of existing studies is very complex: in some cases, the properties of the fragments do not seem consistent with a pure gravo-turbulent scenario (e.g. Zhang et al. 2015), but in others they can be explained with a pure thermal Jeans fragmentation (Palau et al. 2015, Palau et al. 2017), or they seem to belong to complex sub-structures difficult to explain with simple theoretical models (e.g. Henshaw et al. 2017, Cyganowski et al. 2017).
+These results indicate that non-thermal forms of energy could play a relevant role in regulating the fragmentation at these small scales, but, overall, to date no firm conclusions can be derived.